 “Travel brings power and love back into your life.” ―

 The airport is as busy as a beehive, cars come and go, passengers get out or get in, their suitcases following dutifully.
 Electric air.
 Those suitcases tell a story, brand new or beat up, color coordinated or borrowed, with tags for identification and ribbons to distinguish them from the herd, imprints knotted and stickered onto their rough and roguish surfaces.
 Tickets and passports peek out from pockets already bulky with mysterious contents.
 We take with us what we can’t live without, or what we can’t imagine leaving behind.
 We need it all.

-When I graduated from college, with a shaky major, a shakier future and a stable job as a hotel desk clerk at an Inn approximately 2 miles from my house; my aunts and uncles made sure – through gifts and morale support – that I finally made it to Chile.
+When I graduated from college, with a shaky major, a shakier future, and a stable job as a hotel desk clerk at an Inn approximately 2 miles from my house; my aunts and uncles made sure – through gifts and moral support – that I finally made it to Chile.
 Tickets and cash can get take you anywhere.
 And so I discovered the land of my ancestors in that cradle of Latin American prosperity.
 Highways and high-rises.
-Quiet beaches and an overstuffed capital…the final explanation of every family quirk, habit and predisposition.
+Quiet beaches and an overstuffed capital…the final explanation of every family quirk, habit, and predisposition.

 To this day, when I look back to the time I wore baby-doll dresses with Doc Martens and listened to Nirvana nonstop, one golden summer stands out – oddly devoid of rain, and full of a heat that can sometimes still reach out from the past and comfort my cold bones – the three months I spent in sunny, cheery Ireland, roaming from Dublin to Kilkenny to Blarney Castle, gripping pints of Guinness in my greedy paws, lazing with half-eaten sandwiches in St. Stephens Green, and wondering how I could turn this memorable summer into a permanent way of life.
 I never figured it out.
 But I still try.